Mathematics and Philosophy

 Prerequisite

-The prerequisite for the major is MATH 120.
-Students who completed multivariable calculus during high school may consult with the directors of undergraduate studies (DUSs) about substituting a higher level mathematics course.
+The prerequisite for the major is MATH 1200.
+With prior written permission from the Mathematics DUS, students who completed multivariable calculus during high school may substitute a higher level mathematics course in the same area.

 Requirements of the Major

 The major requires twelve term courses including the prerequisite and the senior seminar.
-Of the remaining courses, at least four must be in mathematics at the 200 level or higher (other than MATH 470) and five must be in philosophy.
+Of the remaining courses, at least four must be in mathematics level 2220-4690, and five must be in philosophy.
 The remaining course may be either a mathematics or philosophy course.
-All philosophy courses are eligible for credit toward the major, except First-Order Logic (PHIL 115).
-Required courses include Set Theory (MATH 270), Mathematical Logic (PHIL 267), Computability and Logic (PHIL 427), an additional advanced philosophy course with a substantive logical component, (other than PHIL 427) that fulfills the senior requirement (see below).
-Set Theory (MATH 270) and Mathematical Logic (PHIL 267) must be taken before the end of the junior year; it is strongly recommended that they be taken earlier.
+All philosophy courses are eligible for credit toward the major, except First-Order Logic (PHIL 1115).
+Required courses include Set Theory (MATH 2700), Mathematical Logic (PHIL 2267), Computability and Logic (PHIL 4427), an additional advanced philosophy course with a substantive logical component, (other than PHIL 4427) that fulfills the senior requirement (see below).
+Set Theory (MATH 2700) and Mathematical Logic (PHIL 2267) must be taken before the end of the junior year; it is strongly recommended that they be taken earlier.

 Senior Requirement